 The City's current ADU Ordinance was reviewed and approved by the California Coastal Commission in December 2022 and became effective in February 2023.
 As compared to the prior ADU Ordinance, the City's new ADU Ordinance incentivizes construction of ADUs by broadly expanding the number of parcels eligible for an ADU, easing applicable development standards for ADU construction, streamlining the ADU permit review process, and eliminating Development Impact Fees (DIFs) for ADUs smaller than 750 sq. ft.
-In the six months since the current ADU Ordinance became effective, the City has received 20 ADU building permit applications, of which seven have received building permits to date.
+Based on In the new standards and strong property owner interests months since the current ADU Ordinance became effective, the City anticipates construction has received 20 ADU building permit applications, of approximately 20 which seven have received building permits to date.